What Does Wild Caught Really Mean?

-You love seafood.
-(Really, what is not to love?!)
-And you like the sounds of buying wild caught fish.
-But what does “wild caught” actually mean?
+You love seafood, you like the sounds of buying "wild caught" fish, but what does “wild caught” actually mean?
 Is wild caught seafood better than the alternative?
-And… what exactly is the alternative?

 Farmed seafood is bred and harvested in a controlled aquatic environment.
 That environment might be a pen within a lake, ocean, or river, or in large tanks on land.

-However, in Canada, regulations on seafood labelling are shockingly slack, which means that seafood is often intentionally mislabelled with very little repercussions.
+When shopping for wild caught seafood in Canada you need to be careful!
+Regulations on seafood labelling are shockingly slack, which means that seafood is often intentionally mislabelled with very little repercussions.

 One study of 181 seafood products across five Canadian cities and provinces found that: